Kanishk1764/TalentScout-hiringAssistant-chatbot/readme.md

 ### End the Conversation:

-* You can end the conversation at any time by typing "exit", "quit", or "bye".
+* You can end the conversation at any time by typing "exit", "quit", "goodbye", "end" or "bye".

 ### Admin Dashboard: